-Background

-Geological setting
+Background Geological setting

 The formation of the Scotia Sea is linked to the opening of the Drake Passage since the Eocene.
 The Drake Passage is proposed to be the final stage in the Gondwana breakup, resulting in the onset of the ACC and the initiation of the thermal isolation of the Antarctic continent (e.g., Lawver and Gahagan, 2003).
+In addition to being responsible for the onset of the ACC, the Drake Passage is considered (Alvarez, 1982) and has been demonstrated to be an asthenospheric gateway (Martos et al., 2014, 2019).
 The Scotia Sea is underlain by two main tectonic plates, Scotia and Sandwich (e.g., Dalziel et al., 2013; Eagles and Jokat, 2014).
-In the Scotia plate, a series of small basins have developed that are bounded by the South Scotia Ridge on their southern part (e.g., Maldonado et al., 2006; Figure F1).
+In the Scotia plate, a series of small basins have developed that are bounded by the South Scotia Ridge on their southern part (e.g., Maldonado et al., 2006) (Figure F1).

 Sediments located in the Scotia Sea and its southern basins have recorded the history and evolution of the tectonics and oceanic currents in the area (e.g., Martos et al., 2013; Pérez et al., 2017).
 Five main seismic units (Figures F2, F3) separated by distinct stratigraphic discontinuities can be regionally traced among the small southern basins and north of the Weddell Sea (Maldonado et al., 2006).
-The ages of these regional units have not been established to date; however, interpretation of the sedimentary record in the southern Scotia Sea basins (Pérez et al., 2017) and long-distance correlation of seismic records to the Weddell Sea continental margin (Lindeque et al., 2013) indicate an early Pleistocene age near the base of the top unit and a mid-Miocene age near the bottom of the lowermost unit.
-The seismic reflections are mostly subparallel in the three upper units, although internal transparent or chaotic facies indicate localized disturbances and downslope deposition (e.g., Pérez et al., 2016; Ruano et al., 2014; Martos et al., 2013), a general phenomenon present at all Expedition 382 drill sites.
+The ages of these regional units have not been established to date; however, interpretation of the sedimentary record in the southern Scotia Sea basins (Pérez et al., 2014a, 2014b, 2017) and long-distance correlation of seismic records to the Weddell Sea continental margin (Lindeque et al., 2013) indicate an early Pleistocene age near the base of the top unit and a mid-Miocene age near the bottom of the lowermost unit.
+The seismic reflections are mostly subparallel in the three upper units, although internal transparent or chaotic facies indicate localized disturbances and downslope deposition (e.g., Pérez et al., 2016; Ruano et al., 2014), a general phenomenon present at all Expedition 382 drill sites.